-The 20th Annual Preaching in Action Conference is taking place June 25-June 30.
+The 20th Annual Preaching in Action Conference took place June 25-June 30, 2018.
 Students who attend Dominican high schools join together as a Dominican family.
 They are immersed for the week in the preaching tradition.
-Six Mount students traveled to Adrien, Michigan to participate in the 20th Annual national event.
+Six Mount students traveled to Adrien, Michigan to participate in the 20th annual national event.

 Conference Themes and Goals

 The daily themes include: “Preaching in the Dominican Tradition,” “Preaching the Signs of Our Times,” “Dominican Preaching In Action,” “Preaching Through the Creative Arts,” and “Our Call to Preach the Good News.”
 The focused days reinforce the Conference goals:

 - explore the significance and meaning of the Word in participant’s lives

 - introduce the foundations and characteristics of Dominican preaching

 - actively engage in prayer and preaching events that model creative ways to make preaching a living dynamic in daily life